• Skip to primary navigation

 How to Make

-STEP 1: Combine all the ingredients in a blender or food processor and pulse until fully mixed and smooth in consistency.
+STEP 1: Combine all the ingredients except the pecans in a blender or food processor and pulse until fully mixed and smooth in consistency.

 STEP 2: Pour the blended mixture into a Ninja Creami pint container and place in the freezer.
 Let freeze for at least 24 hours.